Infinity-harmonic maps and morphisms: Constructions of Infinity-harmonic Maps

-In this section we give several methods to construct infinity harmonic maps into Euclidean space.
-We characterize those immersions which are infinity harmonic maps.
-We also show that isometrically immersing the target manifold of a map into another manifold does not change the infinity harmonicity of the map.
-Coupled with Nash's embedding theorem this suggests that it is particularly interesting to study the infinity harmonic maps into a Euclidean space.
+In this section we give several methods to construct infinity-harmonic maps into Euclidean space.
+We characterize those immersions which are infinity-harmonic maps.
+We also show that isometrically immersing the target manifold of a map into another manifold does not change the infinity-harmonicity of the map.
+Coupled with Nash's embedding theorem this suggests that it is particularly interesting to study the infinity-harmonic maps into a Euclidean space.